-Victoria Housing Authority is a Public Housing Agency in Victoria, Texas that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+Victoria Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Victoria Housing Authority serves Victoria.